(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

 School of Rock is a story about Dewey Finn (Jack Black), a lead guitarist that gets jettisoned by his band after too many twenty minute solos and prima donna stage dives.
 Faced with a rent payment, Dewey has to take a job as a substitute teacher at a snobby private elementary school.
 Initially content with letting the kids have all day recess, he finds out they can play music.
 With his students’ help, Dewey sets out to prove his ex-bandmates made a terrible mistake.
 The result made me laugh so hard I peed a little.

 If you’re going to this flick, you may have seen High Fidelity, the film which brought Jack Black’s comic stylings to the indie movie fan multitudes.
-Just imagine the energy and mayhem of the following scene in EVERY scene:
+Just imagine the energy and mayhem of his small role there expanded to almost every scene in a movie!

 You say that may be too much Jack for you?
 Don’t worry.
 The kids were fantastic counterparts.
 They played the perfect “straight men” to Black’s hysteria.
 And they provided the requisite “aww” moments and life lessons in this comedy without being disgustingly sweet.